An insightful list of "don'ts" for avoiding common mistakes

 Things not to do in Dubrovnik if you are on a budget!

-• Don't use services before checking prices.
-Steer clear of Old City cafe bars and restaurants on the main streets and squares.
-Instead, explore local spots offering daily meals.
+Don't use services before checking prices; avoid Old City cafe bars and restaurants on the main street and squares.
+Instead, explore spots offering daily meals.

-• Don't buy bottled water- save money and reduce plastic waste by enjoying the perfectly potable tap water.
+Don't buy bottled water; save money and reduce plastic waste by enjoying potable tap water.